 Psychologically, the anima functions in a man as his soul, so to speak.
 Jung described the anima as “the archetype of life itself,” and maintained an ongoing dialogue and partnership with his personal anima.
 When a man is full of life he is “animated.”
 The man with no connection to his soul feels dull and listless; he also appears to be dull, listless, and boring.
-Whether we call it depression or boredom, this particular loss of soul has been around since the dawn of time.
+Whether we call it depression or boredom, this malaise has been around since the dawn of time.
 For thousands of years, among so-called primitive peoples, this state of being has been known as loss of soul.

 This inner feminine often appears in a man’s dreams about the same time as his shadow self appears.
 His anima will be a female figure, while his shadow side will be male.
 A man’s inner image of woman is initially determined by his experience of his personal mother or closest female caregiver.
-It is later modified through contact with other women–friends, relatives, teachers–but the experience of the personal mother is so powerful and long-lasting that a man is naturlaly attracted to those women who are much like her–or, as often happens, her direct opposite.
+It is later modified through contact with other women–friends, relatives, teachers–but the experience of the personal mother is so powerful and long-lasting that a man is naturally attracted to those women who are much like her–or, as often happens, her direct opposite.
 That is to say, he may yearn for what he’s known, or seek to escape it at all costs.

 The anima personifies all the feminine psychological tendencies within the man, such as prophetic hunches, intuitions, moods, receptivity, capacity for personal love, a feeling for nature, and his relation to the unconscious.
 Just as in ancient times, females were used as diviners to fathom the divine will, to translate it, and to make a connection between man and the gods, so too the anima connects a man to the great unknown.